 Guidelines for email signatures:

-- Avoid attached images (logos, social media links, photographs, etc)
+- Avoid logos, social media image-links, photographs, etc

-- Avoid HTML formatting—some recipients will see text-only
+- Avoid HTML formatting—some recipients may only see text

 - Quotations are not necessary and may look unprofessional